 The earliest living things believed to have evolved are bacteria, algae, followed by single-celled organisms such as amoebae.
 Bacteria are tiny, minute, organisms which can survive in such harsh environments only by carrying out complex chemical processes.

 Even though cyanobacteria are not often considered a living fossil, it is the first form of life to evolve on Earth.
 The strains of bacteria are one of the most successful groups of organisms on this planet that has ever seen.
 These cyanobacteria provide the most ancient records of life on Earth.

 The fact which is ever seen or believed is that the chemicals can evolve into a cell, and the single-celled organism can develop into multicellular organisms.
 The fact that jellyfish and arthropods are discovered in layers is believed to be younger than fossil rocks and it is not evidenced that the rock organisms turned into arthropods or jellyfish.

 The comb jelly which is a gelatinous animal first emerged 700 million years ago.
-They resemble like striped jellyfish or jelly blobs which move throughout the sea with the help of cilia.
+They resemble striped jellyfish or jelly blobs which move throughout the sea with the help of cilia.

 Another example of quintessential living fossils is the Horseshoe crabs.
-They first emerged around 450 million years ago and it resembles crustaceans but they belong to the family of Chelicerata subphylum.
+They first emerged around 450 million years ago and it resembles crustaceans, but they belong to the family of Chelicerata subphylum.

 Also, refer to the Difference between Unicellular and Multicellular Organisms